forestb/Advent-of-Code-2016/readme.md

     - ***Not*** solved in a "good" way.
 Woops.
   - Part 2
     - Best solved recursively.
 Part 1 could not be extended for this.
 I'm happy with my solution for Part 2.
+- **Day 10: Balance Bots (Binary Tree/List Traversal)**
+  - I felt good about the solution.
+Initially I found the problem a bit difficult to understand, but once I did, it was fun to solve.
+For part 2, somehow my input data was "corrupted" (the last instruction existed twice on the same line and it broke my parser); this must have been due to an accidental copy/paste.
+Once identified, part 2 didn't require much work/time.